sarguido/hands-on-analysis-python/README.md

 - git clone this repo OR download it as a zip and unzip it to your Desktop
 - open the terminal/command line and cd into hands-on-analysis-python/ and type: <code>pip install -r requirements.txt</code>
 - open the terminal/command line and cd into hands-on-analysis-python/notebooks
-- in your terminal, type: ipython notebook --pylab
+- in your terminal, type: <code>ipython notebook --pylab</code>

 ### Option 2: Code files

 If you didn't install these tools with a distribution, you can still run the code files in the code/directory in your terminal.
 You'll have to uncomment the print statements, and recomment if you wish, as we go.

-To run, cd into hands-on-analysis-python/code and type python pandas_lessons.py
+To run, cd into hands-on-analysis-python/code and type: <code>python pandas_lessons.py</code>

 ### Option 3: Wakari.io